wooorm/plain-text-data-to-json/Readme.md

 ## API

-### plainTextDataToJSON(inputPath, outputPath)
+### plainTextDataToJSON(value)

-Reads the `inputPath` as “plain text”, transforms it into JSON, writes the JSON to `outputPath`, and returns the JSON.
+Transforms the given value (string) to JSON.

 ## Why?

 I found myself rewriting a simple transformation over and over.
-This (verbosely) named project fixes that.
-It might not be useful or to simple for others, but suites my use cases.
+This (verbosely named) project fixes that.
+It might not be useful, or to simple for others, but suites my use cases.

-## plain text?
+## Plain-text?

-The term plain text might be confusing.
+The term plain-text might be confusing.
 It’s actually more of some (sparingly specified) standard.

 ### Comments: